ProEnergyVIP/Cortex/COORDINATOR_CONTEXT_MANAGEMENT.md

 **Effect**:
 - Updates `context.active_blockers` list
-- Logs blocker change to shared context
+- Logs blocker change to the Whiteboard
 - Workers see active blockers in their context view

 ### 4. `log_decision_func`